Knitting Together Numerology Series

-FIVE – you can count the number on the one hand.
+Continuing our Numerology series, today we focus on FIVE – you can count the number on the one hand.
 Or one foot!
 The fully formed human hand or foot has five digits.
 Our bodies have five major extremities – head, two hands and two feet.
 Our head contains five senses – sight, sound, touch, taste, smell.

 The human body is intricately and beautifully mathematically made.
 Our foot is said to be approximately the length of our forearm.
 Our nose is said to be approximately the length of our thumb.
 There are so many more of these correlating body proportions as depicted by Leonardo Da Vinci’s Vitruvian Man.

 So, it’s no wonder then that the number five in numerology represents change, travel, adventure, challenges.
 All five of our senses, being stimulated and activated, creates the desire and thirst for all these things.
 Overstimulation can result in burnout whilst under-stimulation can result in bore out.
 Once again, as with most things in life, it’s about getting the balance right.

 Talking of balance, the number five is the halfway point between 0 and 10.
 Those with a number 5 life path, pinnacles or period cycles in their chart tend to get along with most other numbers providing their attention span is being met.
 They are very free-spirited.
 Other numbers tend to need another to balance and complement one and other.
 These pairings add up to ten – ten being the completion number.

 Depending on where these numbers flag up in your chart, we can look at compatibility, not just for life paths but varying stages in life cycles.
 This may help explain some of the ups and downs which inevitably happen in any long-term relationship.

 One and Nine – one leads and initiates, nine completes, supports and serves.
 One is there at the beginning.
 Nine makes sacrifices and stays until the end.